julzaza/wildwitchherbs/_posts/2025-07-07-never-burn-herbs.md

 ## Final Words: When Fire Opens More Than It Burns

 Some herbs should never meet flame.
-Not because they aren’t magical — but because their magic isn’t meant for smoke.
+Not because they aren’t magical, but because their magic isn’t meant for smoke.

 Not all cleansing rituals are the same, and not all herbs are culturally or ethically appropriate.

 Burning the wrong plant is not "edgy magic."
 It is ignorance or worse: complicity in harm.

-Before choosing plants to burn, you may want to read **[Smoke Cleansing vs. Smudging](/smoke-cleansing-vs-smudging/)** — a guide to understanding the difference between global smoke traditions and Indigenous smudging, so your practice remains safe and respectful on all levels.
+Before choosing plants to burn, you may want to read **[Smoke Cleansing vs. Smudging](/smoke-cleansing-vs-smudging/)** - a guide to understanding the difference between global smoke traditions and Indigenous smudging, so your practice remains safe and respectful on all levels.

 ---